D0tNet4Fun/Automation.TestFramework/README.md

 # Automation.TestFramework
-This is a test framework designed for automated tests based on test cases.
+This is a test framework based on [xUnit.net](http://xunit.github.io).
+The framework is designed for automated tests that are written based on test cases.

 The framework allows the user to define a test case to a test class.
 The test case preconditions and steps can be mapped as methods.
 The framework ensures they are executed in the correct order.